wp-plugins/symbiostock/readme.txt

 == Changelog ==

+= 1.3 =
+Release Date: June 20, 2015

+* Major feature added: Imagick no longer required for Symbiostock operation.
+* Minor feature added: Image metadata reading enabled without shell_exec
+* Minor fix: Metadata reading of numerical only tags fixed
+* Minor compatibility update with older versions of Imagick

 = 1.2.7 =
 Release Date: June 17, 2015

 * Minor bug fix: Watermark will no longer reset when updating Symbiostock.
-Note that watermark will reset one last time when applying this update.
+Note that watermark will reset one last time when applying this update

 = 1.2.6 =
 Release Date: June 16, 2015